 - family difficulties or instability, such as living with a parent who has an addiction

 - sexual, physical or emotional abuse or neglect

-- losing a parent
+- losing a parent.

 Nobody taught me to regulate my emotions.
 I saw my parents and family members regularly behave in out of control ways and I thought that was normal.

-This information was published in May 2015.
-We will revise it in 2018.
+This information was published in January 2018.
+We will revise it in 2021.